 World Health Organization

-In an effort to increase co-operation, The United Nations High Commissioner for Refugees and the World Health Organisation agreed in March 1997 on a series of shared objectives relating to refugees, returnees and, where appropriate, internally displaced persons.
+In 1997, in an effort to increase cooperation, UNHCR and WHO agreed on a series of shared objectives relating to refugees, returnees and, where appropriate, internally displaced persons.

 They include reducing the mortality, disease, and disability rates among refugees; providing refugees with adequate, timely, and cost effective health services; co-ordinating health and nutritional policies to achieve globally accepted standards; and helping returnees to reintegrate into their local communities.

-In addition, the two UN agencies agreed to anticipate and address the health needs of refugees both at the national and international level by working closely with non-governmental organisations and other groups.
+In addition, the two UN agencies agreed to anticipate and address the health needs of refugees both at the national and international level by working closely with non-governmental organizations and other groups.